-This is the classic recipe on the pumpkin can that your grandmother used to make!
+This is the classic recipe on the Libby’s pumpkin can that your grandmother used to make with a substitution for the sugar!
 Who needs crust?
 We all love the creamy cinnamon pumpkin custard!
 An awesome bariatric friendly dessert, snack, or breakfast.

 Add this to the dessert table for your family holiday celebrations!
 They’ll all love your new school ‘no pie’ pumpkin pie and you’ll stay on track.
 You can eat this even if you are newly post op in the puree and soft food stages.

 Click the icon for the Bariatric Eating Thanksgiving Feast…

 - ⅓ cup Truvia sugar replacer or ⅔ cup Splenda granulated

 - 2 large eggs

 - Splenda sweetened whipped cream

 - Preheat oven to 350° F.